October 13, 2008

 Why that is could vary: maybe it's a slap against the establishment, their parents, "everything my Dad told me is wrong!" as they take a deep drag from their only true friend.
 Maybe they want to appear smart.
 Or possessing of a trendy anti-european sentimentality.

-What matters here is why such a meaningless debate is the one most people are possessed by; yet the other, more urgent one-- are we even being taught anything correctly in school?-- passes without even a thought.
+What matters here is why such a meaningless debate is the one most people want to have; yet the other, more urgent one-- are we even being taught anything correctly in school?-- passes without even a thought.

 III.